-Colchester Borough Council is relatively advanced with the progression of its new Local Plan and is currently at examination stage.
-The examination into Part 1 of the Local Plan commenced in October 2017 and is expected to be closed later in 2020.
+3.12 Colchester Borough Council is relatively advanced with the progression of its new Local Plan and is currently at examination stage.
+The examination into Part 1 of the Local Plan commenced in October 2017 and closed in December 2020.
 In July 2018, progress was halted following findings from the Planning Inspectorate.
 After additional evidence, the Examination in Public restarted in January 2020.
 In May 2020, the Inspector issued a letter to the NEA concluding that two of the garden communities, including the proposed garden community around Marks Tey, were unviable and recommended their removal from the plan.
-Significant modifications to Part 1 of the Local Plan have since been prepared and subject to further consultation.
+Significant modifications to Part 1 of the Local Plan were prepared and subject to further consultation.
+Part 1 of the Local Plan was then adopted on 1 February 2021.
 The emerging Local Plan does not include a housing requirement figure to be delivered through the Marks Tey Neighbourhood Plan.
-The examination into Part 2 of the Local Plan is anticipated to start in spring 2021.
+The examination into Part 2 of the Local Plan started in spring 2021.